Laviza-falaknaz/DeliveryExcellenceApp/API_DOCUMENTATION.md

 - Create users first before creating orders or RMAs
 - Ensure the email matches exactly (case-sensitive)

-**"Order with number X not found" error:**
+**RMA with missing serials:**
-- Create the order before referencing it in RMAs
+- Each RMA must include at least one serial item in the `serials` array
-- Verify the order number matches exactly
+- All required serial fields must be provided: SerialNumber, ErrorDescription, ReasonForReturn, ProductDetails

 **Date parsing errors:**
 - Use ISO 8601 format: `2024-10-29T10:30:00.000Z`